Seagate/cortx-hare/rfc/16/README.md

   -->

 1. The RC MUST abort a rule that runs longer than predetermined \<timeout\>.
+1. If rule terminates with nonzero exit code, the RC SHALL log this error in the systemd log.

 <!-- XXX How is RC to be configured?
 Do we want to reconfigure it at runtime?
   -->